scsketch/pagemaster-rn/README.md

 4. The app has an ErrorBoundary that will catch uncaught errors and display a user friendly error page.

+5. Mobile Device Support:

+   - I primarily testing this on the iOS simulator, Chrome browser, and my personal iOS device.
+It seems to work on the Android simulator as well, but I have not tested it on an Android device.

 ## Future Work

 1. Offline support to add/edit books and sync when back online.